| Previous Page | Next Page | Index

-Plymouth 17 Dec 1813 Arrived with a convoy from Passage.
+Plymouth 17 Dec 1813 arrived with a convoy from Passage.

 Feb 1814 officers and men of the Porcupine, Lyra, Woodlark, and Martial involved in operations off the mouth of and in the river Adour.

-Portsmouth 9 Jun 1814 Sailed for Bordeaux.
+Portsmouth 9 Jun 1814 departed for Bordeaux.

 Plymouth Dock 9 Nov 1814 Is ordered to the Mediterranean, with dispatches.

-Corunna 8 Dec 1814 Arrived from Cork (23 Nov).
+Corunna 8 Dec 1814 arrived from Cork (23 Nov).

-Deal 31 Jul 1815 Arrived from a cruise.
+Deal 31 Jul 1815 arrived from a cruise.

-Portsmouth 23 Jan 1816 Arrived from the Downs.
+Portsmouth 23 Jan 1816 arrived from the Downs.

 21 May 1816 Alceste is reported to have arrived at the Cape of Good Hope on the 26 Feb, bound for China. †